Notice of Pre-AIA or AIA Status

 Satisfactory disclosure of a "representative number" depends on whether one of skill in the art would recognize that the applicant was in possession of the necessary common attributes or features possessed by the members of the genus in view of the species disclosed.
 For inventions in an unpredictable art, adequate written description of a genus which embraces widely variant species cannot be achieved by disclosing only one species within the genus.
 See, e.g., Eli Lilly, 119 F.3d at 1568, 43 USPQ2d at 1406.
 Instead, the disclosure must adequately reflect the structural diversity of the claimed genus, either through the disclosure of sufficient species that are "representative of the full variety or scope of the genus," or by the establishment of "a reasonable structure-function correlation."
 Such correlations may be established "by the inventor as described in the specification," or they may be "known in the art at the time of the filing date."
 See AbbVie, 759 F.3d at 1300-01, 111 USPQ2d 1780, 1790-91 (Fed.
 Cir.
 2014) (Holding that claims to all human antibodies that bind IL-12 with a particular binding affinity rate constant (i.e., koff) were not adequately supported by a specification describing only a single type of human antibody having the claimed features because the disclosed antibody was not representative of other types of antibodies in the claimed genus, as demonstrated by the fact that other disclosed antibodies had different types of heavy and light chains, and shared only a 50% sequence similarity in their variable regions with the disclosed antibodies.).

-In conclusion, there is nothing in the application as filed that discloses a representative of species.
-As written, the claims encompass generic structures for desired functional properties, namely the binding between SLYGSSRHTAPISF (A2) and said protein in any sample that that only requires one claimed protein.
+In conclusion, there is nothing in the application as filed that discloses a representative of species with respect to the process being performed.
+As written, the claims encompass generic structures for desired functional properties, namely SLYGSSRHTAPISF (A2) has the ability to directly bind to a broad set of proteins that do not share common structural features.
 Because the only disclosed detection is through immunoprecipitation-mass spectrometry which collects all the protein directly and indirectly associated to A2 sequence, a skilled artisan cannot, as one can do with a fully described genus, visualize or recognize the identity of the members of the claimed genus.
 The specification does not evidence the possession of these genuses that are undefined and uncharacterized falling within the potentially large genus to establish possession.
 Consequently, Applicant was not in possession of the instant claimed invention.
-The full breadth of the claims do not meet the written description provision of 35 U.S.C.
+The full breadth of the claims does not meet the written description provision of 35 U.S.C.
 112, first paragraph.

 Double Patenting